Patbox/polymer/README.md

 ```

 After that, it's as easy as making your items implement `VirtualItem`, blocks `VirtualBlock` or
 `VirtualHeadBlock` and entities `VirtualEntity`.
-Additionally, you need to implement `VirtualObject` on your enchantments and recipe serializers.
+Additionally, you need to implement `VirtualObject` on your enchantments and recipes.
 It's also recommended registering block entities with `PolymerMod.registerVirtualBlockEntity(Identifier)`.

 ### Limitations